wn9237/rest_spec/markdowns/newresources/itemreference.md

 # itemReference resource type

- The itemReference type groups data needed to reference a OneDrive item across the service into a single structure.
+ The group of data needed to reference a OneDrive item across the service.

 ### JSON representation

-Here is a JSON representation of the resource.
+Here is a JSON representation of the resource

 <!-- {
   "blockType": "resource",